MicrosoftDocs/cpp-docs/docs/cpp/inline-functions-cpp.md

 - Recursive functions.
 - Functions that are referred to through a pointer elsewhere in the translation unit.

-These reasons may interfere with inlining, *as may others*, at the discretion of the compiler.
+These reasons may interfere with inlining, *as may others*, at determined by the compiler.
 Don't depend on the **`inline`** specifier to cause a function to be inlined.

 Rather than expand an inline function defined in a header file, the compiler may create it as a callable function in more than one translation unit.
 The compiler marks the generated function for the linker to prevent one-definition-rule (ODR) violations.